puristajs/purista/website/src/handbook/3._event-bridge/1_Event_bridge.md

 Also, you do not want to have a 1:1 relation.
 You always have one message producer, but you might have n message consumers.

-The broker must be able to deliver the same message to n different consumers, based on the message and the consumers.
+The broker should be able to deliver the same message to n different consumers, based on the message and the consumers.

-## Apache Kafka

-[Apache Kafka](https://kafka.apache.org) is a very popular message broker with a focus on stream processing.
-But, as Kafka is a pull based broker, lacks a out-of-box request-response pattern, it currently does not fit the basic requirements.

-There are currently no plans to use Kafka as event bridge backbone for PURISTA.